bedrock-dot-dev/packs/README.md

 # 📄 Vanilla Packs

-- Minecraf: Bedrock Edition Vanilla Behavior pack and Resource pack files for the latest versions of Minecraft.
+- Minecraft: Bedrock Edition Vanilla Behavior pack and Resource pack files for the latest versions of Minecraft.

 (**Sourced from the template packs provided by Microsoft/Mojang.**)